arnaudt-bojan/arnaudt-bojan/docs/notification-system-design.md

 # Comprehensive Notification System Design

 ## Overview
-This document outlines the complete notification system for Uppfirst, covering all seller and buyer lifecycle events.
+This document outlines the complete notification system for Upfirst, covering all seller and buyer lifecycle events.

 ## Notification Types